 “We are believers.
 We are followers of Jesus.”
 We both said almost in unison.

-From there the conversation took off.
+From that one simple question, the conversation took off.
 We told her about our heart to share Christ with Muslims.
 She shared this same desire.
 She told us how, as a shop owner, she had many Muslim friends and customers that frequented her business daily.
-She felt the burden to bring Christ to them all, but she didn’t know how.
+She felt the burden to bring Christ to them all, but she did not know how.

 And along came two brothers in Christ.